-Is Law right for you?
+Is Law right for me?

 We believe that studying Law at University is one of the most stimulating and fulfilling courses you may undertake.
 We say this from experience as law students, who are deeply passionate about the cause of Law and its undeniable significance for a flourishing society.